CarltonMpofu/dual-dimensions/README.md

 - Each dimension holds unique challenges and secrets.
 - Use your dimensional abilities to overcome obstacles and discover new paths.

-Good luck on your journey through the Duel Realms!
+Good luck on your journey through the Dual Realms!
 Enjoy the adventure!

 ## Play Game
 - <a href="https://carltonmpofu.itch.io/dual-dimensions" title="play game">Play Game</a>